 - Purchase much-needed research and medical equipment.

-Our funding has led to breakthroughs that have helped increase childhood cancer survival rates to over 80 percent...but we'll keep going until we achieve a 100% cure rate and healthy survivors.
+Our funding has led to breakthroughs that have helped increase childhood cancer survival rates to over 80%...but we'll keep going until we achieve a 100% cure rate and healthy survivors.

 In 1979, 13-year old Katie Hageboeck, from Wayzata, MN, was nearing the end of her 16-month battle with leukemia.
-Knowing she was losing her battle, Katie asked that the money she’d been saving for a 10-speed bicycle be donated to a little-known fund for the University of Minnesota called Children’s Cancer Research Fund.
+Before she died, Katie asked that the money she’d been saving for a 10-speed bicycle be donated to a little-known fund for the University of Minnesota called Children’s Cancer Research Fund.

 Katie's dream was to find a cure so that other kids facing cancer would survive.